amazon-ion/ion-docs/guides/cookbook.md

 > which stores shared symbol tables in memory and will be used here for
 > illustration purposes.
 >
-> Creating `IonReaders` capable of parsing streams written with shared symbol
+> Creating `IonReader`s capable of parsing streams written with shared symbol
-> tables starts with correctly configuring an `IonSystem` instance.
+> tables starts with correctly configuring an `IonReaderBuilder`.
 Reusing the
 > `getSharedSymbolTable` method from above, this can be done as follows.
 >
 > ```java
-> IonSystem getSystemWithCatalog() {
+> IonReaderBuilder getReaderBuilderWithCatalog() {
 >     SimpleCatalog catalog = new SimpleCatalog();
 >     catalog.putTable(getSharedSymbolTable());
->     return IonSystemBuilder.standard().withCatalog(catalog).build();
+>     return IonReaderBuilder.standard().withCatalog(catalog);
 > }
 > ```
 >
-> The resulting `IonSystem` can be used to instantiate `IonReader`s capable of
+> The resulting `IonReaderBuilder` may be used to instantiate `IonReader`s capable
-> interpreting the shared symbols encountered in the value stream written in the
+> of interpreting the shared symbols encountered in the value stream written in the
 > previous sub-section.

 ## See also